harryprince/renkun-ken.github.io/_posts/2014-12-03-tips-on-non-standard-evaluation-in-r.md

 Error in eval(expr, envir, enclos): object 'p' not found
 ```

-In this case, `p` is not found because `c(1,.,p)` is not evaluated in the calling environment but the function environemnt whose parent is the enviornment where the function is defined (i.e. global environment).
+In this case, `p` is not found because `c(1,.,p)` is not evaluated in the calling environment but the function environment whose parent is the environment where the function is defined (i.e. global environment).
 We need to modify `slice()` to always evaluate the expression in the environment where it is created.

 ```r